 Map outlining North Central Boundary (Source: ArcGIS)

-SpruceLab works with Smoke Architecture alongside the City of Regina to develop a neighbourhood master plan that is comprehensive and communicates the visions and goals of the community.
+SpruceLab works with Smoke Architecture alongside the City of Regina to develop a neighbourhood revitalization plan that is comprehensive and communicates the visions and goals of the community.
 We are also working with local planner Ahnes Studio and Métis Architects, SOLO Architecture Studio.
-The North Central neighbourhood in Regina is one of the city’s largest neighbourhoods spanning over 180 square blocks.
-The goal for this master plan is to support and strengthen the existing culture and communities in the area while providing safe and accessible resources to tackle existing challenges.
-By supporting Indigenous engagement and planning, we are able to gather a thorough insight into the cultural, sustainable and accessible needs of people living within the community.
+Regina’s North Central neighbourhood is one of the city’s oldest and largest neighbourhoods, spanning over 180 square blocks.
+The goal for this revitalization plan is to support and strengthen the existing culture and communities in the area while providing safe and accessible resources to tackle existing challenges.
+By supporting community and Indigenous engagement and planning, we are able to gather a thorough insight into the cultural, sustainable and accessible needs of people living within the community.
 Community services, recreation facilities, health and healing spaces and parks are a few examples of what will be accessible to all residents living within and around the neighbourhood.

 Services